imjoy-team/ImJoy/docs/development.md

 Python plugins for ImJoy can have different conda environments, which provides a way to isolate plugins.
 You can therefore run python plugins with different versions of Python, or use different pip packages.
 However, we recommend to limit the number of virtual environments, since each takes up considerable disk space.

 By default, python plugins from ImJoy will be executed in the default conda environment (e.g. Python 3.6).
 If you want to run a plugin in a different conda environment, you can specify it by setting the `env` field in the `<config>` section of the plugin.

 `env` can be a string or an array.
-When connecting multiple command in a line please use `&&` or `||` which supported on different operating systems.
-If you have several command which are independent from each other, please use array to store the commands.
-For example: `"env": ["git clone https://github.com/oeway/XXXXXX.git", "conda create -n XXXXX python=3.7"]`, this setting will first clone the source code on GitHub, then create an environment with conda.
-Notice that the git clone command will fail if the folder already exist, in that case, the second command will also been executed.
+When connecting multiple command in a line please use `&&` or `||` which are supported on different operating systems.
+If you have several command which are independent from each other, please use an array to store the commands.
+For example: `"env": ["export CUDA_VISIBLE_DEVICES=1", "conda create -n XXXXX python=3.7"]`.

+You can also create an environment directly from a `environment.yml` file, e.g.
+`"env": "conda env create -f ANNA-PALM/environment.yml"`.
+This requires that the repository is defined as a repo in the [plugin requirements](development?id=requirements).
+For more information, consult the dedicated [conda help page](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

 It is also important to specify the pip packages required by the plugin, this can be done with the `requirements` field in `<config>`.

 Examples: